Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 ## Questions

-If you have questions about the Bioconductor AMI, please contact us through the [Bioconductor mailing list](/help/mailing-list/#bioconductor).
+If you have questions about the Bioconductor AMI, please contact us through the [Bioconductor support site](/help/support/).